yijunyu/trusted-programming.github.io/articles/Language/AOP.md

     b.  replace the concerned expression with a macro expansion.
 For example, replace the `s.send("msg")` to `log!(s).send("msg")`.
 And the `log!` macro will do the real logging which can be implemented like the `std::dbg!` macro.

+## Update
+- [x] A fork of Rust compiler repo has been created, and to merge the pull request from F001
+- [ ] To review the pull requests by the Rust community